Pembury Tours Logo

 8 MUST-TRY MOZAMBICAN DISHES

-Mozambique lies on the southeast coast of Africa and is a great off-the-beaten track destination with its paradisal beaches and bustling capital of Maputo.
+Mozambique lies on the southeast coast of Africa and is a great off-the-beaten-track destination with its paradisal beaches and bustling capital of Maputo.

 Mozambique has a rich cultural heritage, making it a foodies’ paradise.
 The cuisine is deeply influenced by Portuguese ingredients and techniques, with Arab influences also at play.
 Mozambican cuisine is characterised by flavours such as lemon, garlic, chilli, coconut and cashews.
 Regional dishes rely heavily on seafood sourced from the country’s coastline.
 Tropical fruits, such as mango, avocado and papaya, are easy to come by.